Keshy31/sentinel/docs/PROJ.md

 ## 2. Theoretical Framework

-The dashboard does not just show numbers; it evaluates the **health of the debt cycle** based on three triggers:
+The dashboard does not just show numbers; it evaluates the **health of the debt cycle** based on four triggers:

 1.  **The Growth Gap ($r - g$):**
       * *Safe:* GDP Growth ($g$) > Bond Yield ($r$).